The surveillance economy is more like the commodification economy

 18 May 2020

-If we want to do anything about the surveillance economy problem, it helps to try to figure out why it's so important to so many people to do surveillance marketing working definition of surveillance marketing: any database marketing database marketing where some or all of the data used is derived from surveillance instead of other kinds of marketing.
+If we want to do anything about the surveillance economy problem, it helps to try to figure out why it's so important to so many people to do surveillance marketing working definition of surveillance marketing: any database marketing where some or all of the data used is derived from surveillance instead of other kinds of marketing.
 One way to look at it is that it's not about the surveillance.
 Surveillance is a tool in a more complicated process.
 Today, the surveillance marketing business looks like the Establishment, but it used to be cool (business cool anyway) back when it was emerging from the open source scene of the late 1990s and early 2000s.

 Madison Avenue fell asleep, direct response